Students grapple with growing pressures

 Until some change can be made and stress can be reduced, a good route to take would be stress management education.
 In the 2014 USA Today study, 46 percent of students said they managed stress by playing video games and 43 percent said they surfed the web.
 Teaching students better ways to manage stress could help until other changes can be made.

-Hey, my name is Areebah, I’m a sophomore, and this is my first year on newspaper staff.
-This year I will be taking on the duties of a reporter and copy...
+Hey, my name is Areebah, I’m a junior, and this is my second year on newspaper staff.
+This year I am Co Editor in Chief and News Editor.
+Outside of journalism,...